leanjunio/astro-blog/src/contents/learning-javascript.md

 #### 3. Understand how [closures](https://medium.com/@samkwon521/eli5-closures-c0018a23e3c5) work

-> "Closure is when a function is able to remember and access its lexical scope even when the function is executing outside its lexical scope.”
+> Closure is when a function is able to remember and access its lexical scope even when the function is executing outside its lexical scope.

 ```javascript
 function outerFunction() {